rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_adapter/c/README.md

 ```

 Before running the RTI Routing Service, you also need to specify where the
-`fileadapter` library is located as show below:
+`fileadapter` library is located as shown below:

 ```bash
 $export RTI_LD_LIBRARY_PATH=<Path to CMake build folder>